sveltejs/kit/documentation/docs/40-best-practices/05-performance.md

 ## Further reading

-For the most part, building an performant SvelteKit app is the same as building any performant web app.
+For the most part, building a performant SvelteKit app is the same as building any performant web app.
 You should be able to apply information from the following general performance resources to any web experience you build:

 - [Core Web Vitals](https://web.dev/explore/learn-core-web-vitals)